ahasanulhoq/Restaurant_Billing_System_for_Crust_and_Bunz/README.md

 Description: An application software for restaurants that will calculate the bill for customers.

-Type of app: Application Software
+Type of app: Web Application

 Top 10 Features
 -Add food menu with price